ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 ### Liveness Property: Reliable Delivery

-Other than the *"eventual deliver"* property we've spoken of, the only other liveness property we've mentioned is *"reliable delivery"*.

-The definition of *"reliable delivery"* varies depending on who you ask, but here's one definition:
+Other than the *"eventual deliver"* property we've spoken of, the only other liveness property we've mentioned is *"reliable delivery"*, and the definition varies depending on who you ask, but here's one definition:

 > Let `P1` be a process that sends a message `m` to process `P2`.
 > If neither `P1` nor `P2` crashes, then `P2` eventually delivers message `m`